FelSiq/scoreboarding-for-dynamic-instruction-scheduling/TUTORIAL.md

         }
 ```

-5. **custom**\_**inst**\_**additional\_**delay:** this special field let you apply **additional** delay to specific instructions for its pipeline execution stage.
-For example, if you want your LW ("Load Word") instruction to have an additional cost of 2 clock cycles, even if it uses the same functional unit of, say, SW ("Store Word") instruction, then you can just input a entry in this field just like seen below in order to guarantee that behavior during program execution.
+5. **custom**\_**inst**\_**additional**\_**delay:** this special field let you apply additional delay to specific instructions into its pipeline "execution" stage.
+For example, if you want your "LW" ("Load Word") instruction to have an additional cost of 2 clock cycles, even if it uses the same functional unit of, say, "SW" ("Store Word") instruction even if they both uses the same functional unit, then you can just input a entry in this field, just like seen below, in order to guarantee that behavior during program execution.
 ```
-	# All LW instructions will cost functional_unit_cost(LW) + 2 clock cycles to complete its execution pipeline stage phase.
+	# All "LW" instructions will now cost functional_unit_cost(LW) + 2
+	# clock cycles to complete its "execution" pipeline stage phase.
         custom_inst_additional_delay = {
                 "LW" : 2,
         }